 With actual case studies Virtual Weather Station is under continuous improvements.

-Seven different environmental parameters have been validated at more than 25 different iMETOS stations worldwide during the last 3 months period, by analysing the accuracy of virtual data coming from meteoblue with Pessl Instruments sensor readings.
+Seven different environmental parameters have been validated at more than 50 different METOS® stations worldwide during the last 1 year period, by analysing the accuracy of virtual data coming from meteoblue with Pessl Instruments sensor readings.

 In particular air temperature, relative humidity, solar radiation, wind speed, soil temperature are considered on an hourly basis and precipitation, leaf wetness on daily basis since the timing of an event can change quickly.